Upper bounds for the largest components in critical inhomogeneous random graphs: Introduction

-In \cite{Pen} Penrose considered a graph on randomly scattered points in an arbitrary space in which any two elements $v$ and $u$ in this space are connected with a probability depending on the points $v$ and $u$, and studied the number of vertices of fixed degree, the number of components of fixed order, and the number of edges.
 Concerning \cite{KP}, instead, the authors considered an inhomogeneous random graph obtained in a constructive way from the Erd\H{o}s-R\'enyi random graph.
-Specifically, in their model the $n$ vertices of the Erd\H{o}s-R\'enyi graph are grouped into $N$ subsets of $\{1,\dots,n\}$, called \textit{super-vertices}, and then they defined a random graph on the $N$ super-vertices by letting any two of them being connected if and only if there is at least one edge between them in the Erd\H{o}s-R\'enyi graph.
+Specifically, in their model the $n$ vertices of the Erd\H{o}s-R\'enyi graph are grouped into $N$ subsets of $\{1,\dots,n\}$, called \textit{super-vertices}, and then they defined a random graph on the $N$ super-vertices by letting any two of them being connected if, and only if, there is at least one edge between them in the Erd\H{o}s-R\'enyi graph.
 For this model, they studied the degree distribution, the threshold for connectedness, and further identified the phase transition for the emergence of the giant component.

-In this paper we consider the critical inhomogeneous random graph as described by van der Hofstad \cite{Hofstadt}, with the purpose of obtaining simple upper bounds for the probability of observing unusually large maximal clusters by adapting the martingale method introduced by Nachmias and Peres in \cite{NP} to study the size of the largest components in the critical Erd\H{o}s-R\'enyi random graph.
-An approach similar to the one employed by Nachmias and Peres in \cite{NP} was used by the same authors in \cite{NPOUT} to study component sizes in the Erd\H{o}s-R\'enyi random graph outside the scaling window.
-Moreover, the method was also employed by Nachmias and Peres in \cite{NCHperc} to study component sizes in a random graph obtained through critical bond percolation on a random $d$-regular graphs (see also Joos and Perarnau \cite{PER} for recent results in this direction), and by Hatami and Molloy \cite{HATMOL} to analyse the critical behaviour for a random graph with a given degree sequence.
-However, to the best of our knowledge, the martingale argument of Nachmias and Peres \cite{NP} has never been used to analyse inhomogeneous random graphs.
-As we show in this work, their methodology also allows us to improve one of the upper bounds obtained in \cite{Hofstadt}.
+In this paper we consider the critical Norros-Reittu random graph as described in \cite{Hofstadt} and adapt the martingale method introduced by \cite{NP,NCHperc} (used by the authors to to study component sizes in the near-critical Erd\H{o}s-R\'enyi random graph and in the random graph obtained through near-critical percolation on a (simple) random $d$-regular graph) to analyse the critical behaviour of the Norros-Reittu model (see also \cite{PER}, \cite{DEA} and \cite{DEAROB,DEAROB2} for recent results in this direction).

+In particular, we show that the martingale method of Nachmias and Peres yields better upper bounds for the probability of observing unusually large maximal components with respect to those established in \cite{Hofstadt} (provided we strengthen a condition related to the distribution function that specifies the vertex weights, as we explain later).

+We also derive upper bounds for the probability of observing unusually small maximal components.
+Even though the latter bounds are not stronger than those in \cite{Hofstadt}, our proofs only rely on probabilistic arguments and avoid some of the involved analytical calculations used in \cite{Hofstadt}.

+A similar approach to the one introduced by \cite{NP,NCHperc} was used in \cite{HATMOL} to analyse the critical behaviour of a random graph with a given degree sequence.

+However, to the best of our knowledge, the martingale argument of Nachmias and Peres has never been used to analyse inhomogeneous random graphs. \\